Vetrimaaran: 2016–present: Further success

-Vetrimaaran also produced three films in a row with Kodi (2016), Lens (2017) and Annanukku Jai (2018).

-Vetrimaaran's fourth directorial venture which he had been preparing for since 2009, Vada Chennai saw him reunite with Dhanush, Samuthirakani, Kishore, Daniel Balaji, Pawan, cinematographer Velraj, art director Jacki and editor G. B. Venkatesh.
+Vetrimaaran also produced three films in a row: Kodi (2016), Lens (2017) and Annanukku Jai (2018).
+His fourth directorial venture which he had been preparing for since 2009, Vada Chennai saw him reunite with Dhanush, Samuthirakani, Kishore, Daniel Balaji, Pawan, cinematographer Velraj, art director Jacki, and editor G. B. Venkatesh.
 The film is about a skilled carrom player who becomes a reluctant participant in a gang war between two rival gangsters.
-Like Aadukalam, the film went through production and development hell over a period of 9 years with huge changes in cast and crew and a lot of scouting and research, yet Vetrimaaran made sure it was not shelved.
-Actors Ameer, Aishwarya Rajesh, Radha Ravi and Andrea Jeremiah and music director Santhosh Narayanan made their maiden collaborations with Vetrimaaran through this film, though Radha Ravi and Andrea had dubbed for VIS Jayapal and Taapsee Pannu in Aadukalam earlier.
-The film ran into controversy from the fisherfolk community, because of a love-making scene between Ameer and Andrea filmed in a boat, which was considered to be offensive for the community.
-As a result, Vetrimaaran in a video statement, apologised to anyone who may have been hurt by the offensive scenes and agreed to remove them from the film.
+Like Aadukalam, the film went through production and development hell over a period of nine years with huge changes in cast and crew and much scouting and research, yet Vetrimaaran made sure it was not shelved.
+The film ran into controversy from the fisherfolk community, because of a love-making scene between Ameer and Andrea Jeremiah filmed in a boat, which was considered to be offensive for the community.
+As a result, Vetrimaaran in a video statement, apologized to anyone who may have been hurt by the offensive scenes and agreed to remove them from the film.

-After a long delay, Vada Chennai was released on 18 October 2018, opening with critical and commercial acclaim, with critics praising the story, screenplay and each of the actors' performance.
-Janani K, a critic from India Today gave a rating of 4 stars (out of 5) and said that "Vada Chennai has everything you look for in a gangster thriller.
+After a long delay, Vada Chennai was released on 18 October 2018, opening to critical and commercial acclaim, with critics praising the story, screenplay and each of the actors' performance.
+Janani K, a critic from India Today gave a rating of 4/5 stars and said that "Vada Chennai has everything you look for in a gangster thriller.
 But Vetri Maaran's display of twists and turns will win you over."
-The Indian Express-based critic Manoj Kumar R. assigned 5/5 rating for the film, saying "Vada Chennai is the closest you can get to unforgiving underworld filled with insecurity, revenge, destiny, rage and insatiable urge for bloodshed.
-It is not the story that stands out in Vada Chennai.
-It is how beautifully Vetrimaaran has captured the lifestyle of a place, which is so close and yet so far away from the advancement of modern civilization."
 Sowmya Rajendran, editor-in-chief of The News Minute wrote "From the colourful curses of the street to each of the characters, the film gives us a very real glimpse of gang wars.
 Vetrimaaran-Dhanush delivers a brilliant gangster film."
 Baradwaj Rangan of Film Companion South wrote "Dhanush's ascent to stardom has come alongside his growth as an actor, and there’s not one scene where he makes us doubt his character's actions.
-The actors are so good (Ameer is a standout) and the film's parts are so much greater than the whole that savouring them becomes its own kind of satisfaction.
 With his outstanding cinematographer Velraj, Vetrimaaran unleashes one flamboyant scene after another."
-Vada Chennai earned ₹50 crore at the worldwide box office and Dhanush received numerous accolades for his role.
+Vada Chennai earned ₹50 crore at the worldwide box office, and Dhanush received numerous accolades for his role.